-Seville, Spain (CNN) — Two decades ago more than 40 million people flocked to see some amazing structures on the outskirts of the Spanish city of Seville.
+Seville, Spain (CNN) — Two decades ago more than 40 million people flocked to see some amazing structures on the outskirts of Seville, Spain.
 Today, the amazing structures are still there, but almost no one visits.

 Created by some of the world's leading architects, the buildings were commissioned for the Universal Exposition of Seville (or Expo 92, as it became known) to celebrate the modern age and offer blueprints for the future.